PuneethKouloorkar/RoboTec/README.md

 ```
 docker run --name=adaptis -v $(pwd):/app --gpus '"device=0"' --shm-size=128m -it python:3.8-slim /bin/bash
 ```
-2. In the shell, run the following commands
+2. In the shell, run the following commands.
+Since some of the inference code is written using Cython, one must compile the code before testing.
+Hence the make command.
 ```
 apt-get clean
 apt-get -y update